JUNE 17, 2025

 Relearning the Craft

-AI-first development has shattered old certainties—prompts are now code, green CI means nothing, and observability must track behavior.
-Here's how we're relearning the craft.
+AI-first development changed everything—prompts are code, green CI means nothing.
+Here's how we're adapting and relearning.

 0:00